TZstatsADS/Spring2019-Proj2-grp11/README.md

 + Team #
 + **Projec title**: + Team members
-	+ team member 1
-	+ team member 2
-	+ team member 3
-	+ team member 4
-	+ team member 5

-+ **Project summary**: Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+	+ Chen, Xinyi
+	+ Hu, Xinyi
+	+ Jiang, Hongye
+	+ Lin, Nelson
+	+ Zhang, Liwei

++ **Project summary**:
+This app three topics, which are traffic map, time flow map and airport traffic map.
+For the dataset, we covered NYC weather, taxi and uber pickup number, airport traffic between 2015 and 2016.

+The first map shows NYC traffic in normal weather(i.e. sunny) and bad weather(i.e. rainy, snowy, hail and foggy).

+The second map focuses on comparing pickup numbers and locations of NYC taxi and uber by times.
+From the perspective of location, it's not hard to tell that NYC taxi is much more popular than uber in Manhattan Island, while only a small amount of taxi pickups appeared in Brooklyn and Queens.
+Besides, larger circle radiuses show larger pickup number.
+From 2015 to 2016, more customers chose to take Taxi rather than Uber.
+However, the Uber dataset only covers the first half year of 2015.
+If there is newer dataset for Uber, we might see a clearer trend of Taxi and Uber growth.

+The third map...

 + **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.

+Panel 1(traffic map):

+Panel 2(time flow map):

+Panel 3(airport traffic map):

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.